vcj/vcj.github.io/index.md

 ### November 30: A Map

 <img src="images/AStreet.jpg?raw=true" target="_blank"/>
 The theme of "a map" can go...anywhere.
 It's a very open prompt; I went for a literal interpretation.
 This map was inspired by one of the regular drives Taylor and I take whenever we visit his family in Florida and the comment he reliably makes when we pass <a href="https://www.google.com/maps/@29.8444999,-81.2770064,3a,75y,170.96h,113.62t/data=!3m6!1e1!3m4!1sC_FYRNQgfN7Bmjs4dWLAgA!2e0!7i16384!8i8192" target="_blank">this sign</a>: "hey! a street!"
 There are at least two A Streets in DC as well, North and South of the East Capitol Street.
 How many A Street segments are there?
-Turns out, a whole lot.
+Turns out: many.
 Naturally, I wondered how many of these A Streets are within a quarter mile of a segment of B Street.
-But *what* is the story about the A Streets that aren't near a B St?
+But what is the story about the A Streets that aren't near a B St?
 Less instantly mappable but I am curious.
+Perhaps next year.
 <br><br>
 Alternate approach, just enjoy being screamed at by this map.
 <br><br>